bryanc8776/sep11-freedom-project/blog/entry04.md

   }
 }
 ```
-It makes the `timerValue` increase by 1 every second.
+It makes the `timerValue` increase by 1 second every second.
 I still need to make a timer that fits my game.

 #### Next Steps
 I haven't made the progress I wish I had, so I really need to focus on reviewing the [p5play](https://p5play.org/learn/) concepts and try to catch up with my plan or make some changes and make sure I meet those deadlines.
 I have to make the time appear correctly and make it show on the scoreboard as well as the score which should only increase when the ball goes through the net.